soulwing/credo/user-stories.md

 Add Credential By PEM Import
 ----------------------------

-Add a credential to a repository by importing PEM-encoded file(s) containing a private key, corresponding certificate, and CA certificates.
+A user can add a credential to the repository by importing its constituent parts from one or more PEM-encoded files.

 * The key, certificate, and CA certificates may be in any combination of up to five files.